 - No nailing into walls or other permanent changes to the room are permitted.

 - Sticky tac and 3M Command Strips tend to work best BUT the student is ultimately responsible for any damage caused by hanging decorations.

-- Tape should never be used to hang decorations as it almost always causes damage.
+- Tape of any kind should never be used to hang decorations as it almost always causes damage.

 - Nothing may be hung from the ceiling or suspended from the lights.
 No flammable decorations (live Christmas trees, straw, hay, dried leaves, etc.) are permitted.

 - Always test what you want to hang and please remember that changes in temperature and humidity cause adhesives and clings to react differently over time.
 Any damage to the room is the student's responsibility.

 If you plan on bringing a pet, please keep in mind...

 - The following small caged and aquarium animals are the only animals allowed in the residence halls: hamsters, mice, rats, gerbils, chinchillas, guinea pigs, fish, and small non-poisonous reptiles and amphibians.

 Permitted animals must be able to live humanely in a cage no larger than 2'x2'x2' and no larger than 10 gallon tank (aquarium or terrarium).
 Students are only permitted one tank and one cage at any time.
 Maximum 2 mammals per student.